ACCUPLACER Placement Testing

 - Transcripts from a higher education institution showing grades of "D" or better in comparable college level courses in mathematics and English or

 - ACT scores of 21 in reading and 18 in English to be exempt from the reading comprehension portion of the ACCUPLACER.
 ACT score of 22 in math to be exempt from the math portion of the test.
 Student must provide a copy of their ACT scores.
-Math test scores over two (2) years are not valid.
-Reading test scores over three (3) years are not valid or
+ACT tests must have been taken within five calendar years.

 - Previously completed ACCUPLACER Placement scores.
-Math placement scores over two (2) years are not valid.
-Reading placement scores over three (3) years are not valid.
+Math placement scores must be within 2 years.
+Reading placement scores must be within 3 years.